-Across western Europe the upper classes dressed similarly, though differences could be exaggerated in caricatures; the regional dress of the working classes was more varied and so considered more interesting.
+Across western Europe the upper classes dressed similarly, though differences could be exaggerated in caricatures; the regional dress of the working classes was more varied.